Right now, I’m going to coin the phrase, You’ve Got to HIIT to Get Fit!

 Alright, now, let’s truly begin.

 So you’ve decided you want to take your diet by the horns and actually LIVE your life without constantly thinking about your diet in an unhealthy, stressful way.
 Awesome!
+According to Orlando Weekly this is the best way to do it if you are using fat burner supplements.

 Step 1: Tracking Your Macros